NaveenNaviee/NaveenNaviee/README.md

 ## 👋 Hey Hi, Welcome to my GitHub profile I'm Naveen Siriseti

-About me ❓ ⏩ 👀 I’m currently looking for database Engineer/Data Analyst role ⏩ 📚 Proficient in utilizing tools like SQL, ORACLE, SQL LITE, ADVANCED EXCEL POWER BI  ⏩ 📫 How to reach me contact Ⓜ naveensiriseti@gmail.com
+About me ❓ ⏩ 👀 I’m currently looking for database Engineer/Data Analyst role ⏩ 📚 Proficient in utilizing tools like SQL, ORACLE, SQL LITE, ADVANCED EXCEL, POWER BI  ⏩ 📫 How to reach me contact Ⓜ naveensiriseti@gmail.com

 <!--
 **NaveenNaviee/NaveenNaviee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.